Viewing Media Room|Visit HelloBC

 On Vancouver Island, hop on a 45-minute Comox Glacier Tour with 49 North Helicopters to soar over the Vancouver Island ranges towards the iconic Comox Glacier.
 Here, the pilot will gently land on top of a remote mountain for a chance to soak in the unique surroundings.

 In Northern BC, join a floatplane tour with Alpine Lakes Air from the outdoor adventure town of Smithers.
-For a truly adventurous getaway you can book a drop-off and pickup at a remote lakeside cabin to give you a truly Canadian backcountry experience.
+Book a drop-off and pick-up at a remote lakeside cabin for a truly Canadian backcountry adventure.

 For flightseeing tours over the Bugaboo Range in the Kootenay Rockies region, book a Mt.
 Sir Donald or Columbia Icefield tour with Kicking Horse Aviation.
 Soar over granite spires, majestic valleys, and vast glacial ice fields, all covering terrain with an otherworldly feel.